 View reports from nurse staffing surveys and complaint investigations

 Nurse Staffing Resources

-OHA has create a variety of resources to provide information and answer questions about new nurse staffing laws and rules.
-As part of this outreach hosted three Open House Webinar events and each session has been archived here for later viewing.
+OHA has created a variety of resources to provide information and answer questions about new nurse staffing laws and rules.
+As part of this outreach OHA hosted three Open House Webinar events and each session has been archived here for later viewing.
 OHA has also put together an FAQ and specific guidance regarding the Plans of Correction that hospitals must submit after receiving a survey or complaint investigation report.

 Oregon Administrative Rules Chapter 333, Division 501 includes:

 Oregon Administrative Rules Chapter 333, Division 510 includes: